 Credit: George Duchannes

-Once the idea had sparked, Harke and Winks traveled to Napa, where they spent a lot of time learning the ins and outs of creating hand-crafted spirits.
-“We started networking with several people in the industry, and everything just sort of fell into place.
-In addition to meeting the right people, our professional backgrounds also helped us with the business side of things,” says Winks.
-After finding the perfect distiller in El Dorado Hills, the formulation process began.
+Once the idea had sparked, Harke and Winks traveled to Napa, where they spent a lot of time learning the ins and outs of creating hand-crafted spirits. ā€œWe started networking with several people in the industry, and everything just sort of fell into place.
+In addition to meeting the right people, our professional backgrounds also helped us with the business side of things,ā€ says Winks.
+After finding the perfect distiller in El Dorado Hills, the formulation process began.Ā

-“Most bourbons are really strong, as is vodka, so we wanted to create a formula that would result in very smooth and soft spirits,” says Harke.
-Even though Racquet Club Spirits is only a little over a year old, the brand has already won several awards, including Double Gold at the 2022 Sip Awards.
+Even thoughĀ Racquet Club Spirits is only a little over a year old, the brand has already won several awards, including Double Gold at the 2022 Sip Awards.
 In addition to distilling the vodka seven times, it is also filtered through a coconut-based carbon, paying tribute to the iconic palm trees of Palm Springs.
-On the other hand, the bourbon is unfiltered, allowing all of the natural flavors to remain intact.
-“We put so much energy and effort into the formulation of our spirits.
-Our bourbon can be enjoyed straight, and in addition to being super clean, our vodka doesn’t have that unpleasant medicinal aftertaste.”
-Racquet Club Spirits Palm Springs
+On the other hand, the bourbon is unfiltered, allowing all of the natural flavors to remain intact. ā€œWe put so much energy and effort into the formulation of our spirits.
+Our bourbon can be enjoyed straight, and in addition to being super clean, our vodka doesn’t have that unpleasant medicinal aftertaste.ā€ Racquet Club Spirits Palm Springs

 Credit: George Duchannes

-When it comes to the brand itself, Racquet Club Spirits is innovative, meaningful, and above all else, inclusive.
-Named after the historic Racquet Club in Palm Springs, Racquet Club Spirits encourages everyone to raise a glass to be themselves.
-“Back in the 30s and 40s, the Racquet Club was a sort of safe haven for celebrities like Marilyn Monroe, Rock Hudson and Lucille Ball.
-It was still within the two-hour studio rule but far enough away from the paparazzi, allowing these icons to let loose and feel free,” says Harke.
-Considering Racquet Club Spirits is 100% LGBTQ+ owned and operated, the concept of being free to be oneself is tied heavily to the brand.
-Racquet Club Spirits Palm Springs
+“In the 30s and 40s, the Racquet Club was a sort of safe haven for celebrities like Marilyn Monroe, Rock Hudson and Lucille Ball.
+It was still within the two-hour studio rule.
+However it was far enough away from the paparazzi, allowing these icons to let loose and feel free,ā€ says Harke.

-The brand may be based out of Palm Springs, but it’s widely available across Southern California.
-“Originally, our goal was to get some good distribution through Palm Springs, but since building credibility by winning awards and blind tastings, we’ve been able to expand and reach more communities and places.
-Now, we have distributors across SoCal and can even be found in several different restaurants and bars,” explains Harke.
+The brand may be based out of Palm Springs, but it’s widely available across Southern California. ā€œOriginally, our goal was to get some good distribution through Palm Springs.
+However since building credibility by winning awards and blind tastings, we’ve been able to expand and reach more communities.
+Now, we have distributors across SoCal and can even be found in several different restaurants and bars,ā€ explains Harke.Ā

-Whether you’re a die-hard fan of bourbon and vodka or you’re simply looking for your new favorite nightcap, Racquet Club Spirits caters to every kind of customer.
-The price point is fair and affordable for most, while the quality and taste remain exclusive.
-“At the end of the day, it’s not just about putting a label on a bottle; it’s about making really good products,” says Harke.
-“We’re so proud to have created a 100% LGBTQ+-owned brand that values inclusivity, representation and great liquor.”
+Whether you’re a bourbon loyalist, a vodka enthusiast, or just searching for a new favorite nightcap, Racquet Club Spirits delivers.
+Their lineup is crafted to suit every kind of palate, making it easy to find a bottle you’ll love.
+The price point is fair and affordable for most, while the quality and taste remain exclusive. ā€œAt the end of the day, it’s not just about putting a label on a bottle; it’s about making really good products,ā€ says Harke. ā€œWe’re so proud to have created a 100% LGBTQ+-owned brand that values inclusivity, representation and great liquor.ā€

 Racquet Club Spirits Palm Springs